-- Stay in a separate room from other people in your home, including when you are preparing or eating food. - Use a separate bathroom if you have one. - Wash your hands and clean surfaces you touch often (lights, knobs, taps, etc.). - If you must be in the same room/area with other people: - Stay at least 2 meters (6 feet) apart, both indoors and outdoors - Everyone should wear a mask
+- Stay in a separate room from other people in your home, including when preparing/eating food. - If you are unable to isolate alone then an adult or caregiver will have to isolate with you and away from the rest of the family members in the home. - Use a separate bathroom if you have one. - Wash your hands and clean surfaces you touch often (lights, knobs, taps, etc.). - If you must be in the same room/area with other people: - Stay at least 2 meters (6 feet) apart, both indoors and outdoors - Everyone should wear a mask.